StefanJohnsen/TriangulateOBJ/README.md

 ![Triangles](https://github.com/StefanJohnsen/TriangulationOBJ/blob/main/Pictures/clock-triangles.png)

+The most widespread method for representing meshes in OBJ files is by using triangles.
+However, issues can arise when faces are initially defined as polygons.
+To resolve this issue, we can triangulate the polygon.

 When dealing with polygons within a .obj file, we can follow a routine to convert these polygons into triangles for better compatibility and rendering.

 Let's assume we have a face list denoted as f(n) = {f0, f1, f2, ... pN}.
 We want to perform a process that generates triangles using these indices.